openwisp/netjsonconfig/docs/source/backends/zerotier.rst

 Its schema is limited to a subset of the features available in ZeroTier and it doesn't recognize interfaces, radios, wireless settings and so on.

-The main methods work just like the :doc:`OpenWRT backend
+The main methods work just like the :doc:`OpenWrt backend
 </backends/openwrt>`:

     - ``__init__``